Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Wrought from Moonsilver/Death at the Root/Dweomer-Cleaving Edge.md

   - "[[ Sever the Flow]]"
   - "[[Spell-Rending Talon]]"
 ---
-Death at the Root sunders the threads of sorcery.
+Death at the Root sunders the threads of [[sorcery]].
 The Lunar waives Spell-Rending Talon’s (p.
 XX) cost when using it to enhance a chopping attack (Exalted, p.
 585).
 It can also counter a spell being cast, stripping one sorcerous mote per two levels of damage dealt to the sorcerer.

 ## Resonant